bolt/docs/docs/configuration/permissions.md

 *per-ContentType permissions*.

-**Global permissions** govern actions that are not specific to any ContentType, such as editing configuration files, modifying users, logging in and out, performing database maintenance, etc. These permissions can be found in the `global:` section of the `permissions.yml` file; most of them map directly to a URL route in the Bolt back-end, e.g. the `global:translation` permission maps to `http://your-domain.org/bolt/translation`.
+**Global permissions** govern actions that are not specific to any ContentType, such as editing configuration files, modifying users, performing database maintenance, etc. These permissions can be found in the `global:` section of the `permissions.yml` file; most of them map directly to a URL route in the Bolt back-end, e.g. the `translation` permission maps to `http://your-domain.org/bolt/translation`.
 The default configuration file describes those permissions in more detail that do not follow this mapping.

 **Per-ContentType permissions** govern actions specific to a ContentType.
-They are defined in three "layers": the `contenttype-all`, `contenttype-default`, and `contenttypes` sections.
+They are defined in three "layers": the `contenttype-base`, `contenttype-default`, and `contenttypes` sections.
 The way these work is a bit tricky to wrap one's head around, but it allows for maximum flexibility without too much clutter.